asos-blessyrwabukera/confluence-smart-publisher/README.md

 # 🚀 Confluence Smart Publisher

-Visual Studio Code extension that allows you to create, edit, publish, download, compare, and synchronize Confluence pages directly from your editor, using `.confluence` files in a custom XML format named Confluence Storage Format.
+Visual Studio Code extension that allows you to create, edit, publish, download, and synchronize Confluence pages directly from your editor, using `.confluence` files in a custom XML format named Confluence Storage Format.

 ## 📋 Table of Contents